 What’s Going On Exactly?

 Reports have surfaced that a direct marketing company called Affinion Benefits Group (now known as Franklin-Madison Group) is aggressively pitching accidental death and dismemberment insurance to financial institutions as a “customer appreciation” program.
 Account holders are offered, via mail solicitations associated with their banks or credit unions, $1,000 in free life insurance, along with an offer for an additional $300,000 in coverage in exchange for a nominal fee.
 Typically, all the person needs to do to sign up for the insurance offer is to check a box, sign and return the letter.

-The issue here is that these charges for accidental death and dismemberment insurance are inflated, with a large portion of the premium payment going back to Affinion/Franklin-Madison in commissions.
+The issue here is that these charges for accidental death and dismemberment insurance may be inflated, with a large portion of the premium payment potentially going back to Affinion/Franklin-Madison in commissions.
 For instance, where you could get an individual policy for $1.50 for $100,000 in coverage, this insurance often levies an $11 payment for the same coverage.

 How Would I Know If I’ve Been Charged?